Pratik-Karanjit/ecommerce-website/frontend/README.md

    - Select "App" and "Other (custom name)".
    - Enter a name for your app (e.g., "My Ecommerce App").
    - Google will generate an App Password.
 Use this password in your `.env` file.
+   - Restart vs code as the password often runs only after restarting.

-# It is important to create app password for acquiring mail verification in this project
+# It is important to create app password for acquiring mail verification and accessing other features in this project

 4. Usage